Table Of Content

 Why Do I Get Overstimulated So Easily? | PX Docs

-While seeking professional care is crucial for addressing the root causes of overstimulation, there are also many strategies that individuals and families can implement to better manage sensory overload in daily life.
+While seeking professional care is crucial for addressing the root causes of overstimulation, individuals and families can also implement various coping strategies to better manage sensory overload in their daily lives.
 Here are some tips to consider:

 • Create a sensory-friendly space: Designate a quiet, calm area in your home or workplace where you can retreat when feeling overwhelmed.
 Consider using soft lighting, comfortable textures, and soothing colors to promote relaxation.